penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     12068:20250225:145309.027 [Z3005] query failed: [1146] Table 'zabbix.users' doesn't exist [select userid from users limit 1]
     12068:20250225:145309.027 cannot use database "zabbix": database is not a Zabbix database
     ```
+If that is the case, double-check your database connection settings in the
+`/etc/zabbix/zabbix_server.d/database.conf` file and ensure that the database
+is properly populated as described in the previous steps.

 Let's check the Zabbix server service to see if it's enabled so that it survives
 a reboot